CommonAccord/Cmacc-UMA/Doc/ZZZ/landing.md

 Introduction.sec=This website is for discussion of UMA legal framework.

-FormDoc.sec=When you click on the first link below, you will see a base document.</a>.
+FormDoc.sec=When you click on the first link below, you will see a base document.
 It is, of course, only an example, intended to be adapted and extended.

+DocumentsFolder.sec=<a href="index.php?action=list&file=/">Folder with all the documents.</a>

 =[?https://raw.githubusercontent.com/CommonAccord/Site-Org/master/Doc/Website/ListOfCommonAccordWebsites.md]